Using Yellow Groove Bamboo over this 270′ border will give us an effective screen in a relatively short time, and at a reasonable cost.

-The irrigation contractor did install a “drip-zone” before the mulch went down.
-Once the bamboo is established I really don’t think scheduled watering will be needed.
-It is zoned separately so it can be adjusted however necessary.
+The irrigation contractor did install a “drip-zone” for the new planting.
+However, once the bamboo is established I really don’t think scheduled watering will be needed.
+It’s zoned separately so it can be adjusted however necessary.

-In this circumstance and with the root barrier installed the bamboo offers an excellent screen.
+With the root barrier installed the bamboo now offers an excellent screen.
 It won’t be long before it grows into the 12’+ privacy hedge the homeowner is looking for.